If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 When is the Right Time to Form an LLC for Rental Property?

-You may have already made the decision as to whether you want an LLC for rental property.
+You may have already decided as to whether you want an LLC for rental property.
 But the good news is it doesn’t matter when you form this LLC.

 But I recommend you do it BEFORE you buy the property for the following reasons: